-On September 10, 2014, a purported class action complaint was filed in the United States District Court for the District of New Jersey against the Company, our Chief Executive Officer and our Chief Financial Officer.
+On September 10, 2014, a purported class action complaint was filed in the United States District Court for the District of New Jersey against the Company, its Chief Executive Officer and its Chief Financial Officer.
 The case is captioned In re Commvault Systems, Inc. Securities Litigation (Master File No. 3:14-cv-05628-MAS-LHG).
 The suit alleges that we made materially false and misleading statements, or failed to disclose material facts, regarding our financial results, business, operations and prospects in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
-The suit asserts claims covering an alleged class period from May 7, 2013 through April 24, 2014.
-It is purportedly brought on behalf of purchasers of our common stock during that period, and seeks compensatory damages, costs and expenses, as well as equitable or other relief.
+The suit is purportedly brought on behalf of purchasers of our common stock during the period from May 7, 2013 through April 24, 2014, and seeks compensatory damages, costs and expenses, as well as equitable or other relief.
 Lead plaintiff, the Arkansas Teachers Retirement System, was appointed on January 12, 2015, and on March 18, 2015, an amended complaint was filed by the plaintiffs.
-On December 17, 2015, the defendant's motion to dismiss the case was granted and the case dismissed; however, the plaintiffs were permitted to refile their claim, which they did on February 5, 2016.
+On December 17, 2015, the defendant's motion to dismiss the case was granted and the case dismissed; however, the plaintiffs were permitted to re-file their claim, which they did on February 5, 2016.
 Defendants filed another motion to dismiss on April 5, 2016, which was denied by the court on September 30, 2016.
-Discovery has commenced in this action and is ongoing.
-Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter.
-We are unable at this time to determine whether the outcome of the litigation will have a material impact on our results of operations, financial condition or cash flows.
-As of March 31, 2017, we have not recorded an accrual for this matter as we have concluded that the probability of a loss is remote.
+Thereafter, discovery commenced.
+On October 2, 2017, the parties entered into an agreement in principle to settle the action for \$12.5 million.
+The parties signed a stipulation of settlement on November 30, 2017.
+The settlement remains subject to court approval; the court has scheduled a hearing for May 14, 2018 to consider whether to approve dor that it will become final.
+If the settlement does not occur and litigation against us continues, we believe that we have meritorious defenses and intends to defend the case vigorously.
+However, due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter if the litigation continues.